 What is the timeline and how do I stay informed?

-The County maintains a 10-year strategic plan and updates one- to three-year tactical plans.
+The County maintains a 10-year strategic plan with a timeline of projected activities.
 Before any on-the-ground work, expect park-specific planning, public engagement, and necessary permits.

 For updates and meeting notices, sign up for updates via GovDelivery or contact parks@kitsap.gov.